fmbot-discord/docs/docs/privacy.md

-We think your privacy is very important, so below are our answers to the most common questions.

-These are the questions Discord asks for bot verification, but updated with our new functionalities.
+What data .fmbot collects, how we use it and how you can manage it.

-Last update: 2022-09-01
+Last update: 2023-06-21

-Changelog: Clarified that we don't store data from logged out users, changed commands to slash command version
+Changelog: Rewrite for clarity, add new functionalities, add info about Last.fm and Discogs data

 ## What does your application do?
-Please be as detailed as possible, and feel free to include links to image or video examples.
-.fmbot is an open sourced bot that mostly gets used for calling the Last.fm API.
+.fmbot is an open-source Last.fm Discord bot.
 Last.fm is a service that tracks what people listen to.

-We use their API mostly for showing what people listen to right now, showing top charts from their albums and artists over certain time periods.
-We also have commands that show people who listened most to certain artist, and they can add friends and see their latest songs as well.

-You can also search Spotify, Youtube and Genius for songs and more.

-The bot allows you to set your Last.fm username, but it also allows you to set server-wide settings.

-You can see more information on our site: https://fmbot.xyz and Github: https://github.com/fmbot-discord/fmbot

-## WHAT DISCORD DATA DO YOU STORE?
+In our bot you can do various things to analyze your and your friends music taste, like see your recent plays or see who in a server listens to a certain artist.

+To use the bot, you have to log in with a Last.fm account.
+After that you can also login with a Discogs account.

+## What data do you store?
-When someone sets their Last.fm username or registers in to the bot, we store the following Discord data:
+When someone logins to the bot, we store the following Discord data:

 - Discord user ID
 - That they are in that server
 - Their nickname or name on that server

+We store the following Last.fm data for every user:

+- Scrobbles (plays), top artists, top albums and top tracks
+- Registration date
+- Total scrobble count

+If a user logs in with Discogs, we store the following data:

+- What releases they have in their collection

 When the bot joins a server, the following data from that server is stored:

 - Server name
 - Server ID
-- Members in the server that have been registered in .fmbot
+- Members in the server that have been logged into .fmbot
-- Nickname or username of members in the server that have been registered in .fmbot
+- Nickname or username of members in the server that have logged into .fmbot

-When specific settings for a server channel are set, the following data from that channel is stored
+When specific settings for a server channel are set, the following data from that channel is stored:

 - Channel name
 - Channel ID

-When someone uses a command, the debug log stores this:
+When someone uses a command, the command log stores this:

 - Discord name or nickname of the user executing the command
 - Discord user id